leanprover/lean4/doc/setup.md

 $ nix run .#vscode-dev MyPackage.lean  # ditto, using VS Code
 ```
 Note that if you rename `MyPackage.lean`, you also have to adjust the `name` attribute in `flake.nix` accordingly.

+There is preliminary integration of the Nix-based build system into editors started as above, which automatically builds dependencies when opening or invalidating a file.
+There is no progress report yet, and build errors from dependencies will crash the language server; see the stderr logs for the build error in that case.

 Package dependencies can be added as further input flakes and passed to the `deps` list of `buildLeanPackage`.
 Example: <https://github.com/Kha/testpkg2/blob/master/flake.nix#L5>